-5.2.
-Provide a statement of experience discussing past performance, capabilities, and qualifications. \
+5.1.
+Affirm that you are interested in this partnership. ☐ Yes ☐ No Response required 5.2.
+Provide a statement of experience discussing past performance, capabilities, and qualifications.
 Identify other networks your firm has designed, built, maintained, or operated; include the levels of broadband speed, availability, and adoption among different categories of end-users and unique capabilities or attributes.
 Discuss other partnerships with other service providers, government, or non-profit entities you have undertaken, particularly any involving dark fiber leasing.
 Describe the nature of the projects and your firm's role.
 Explain how your firm is a suitable partner for this project.

-5.3.
+Response required 5.3.
 Please refer to Appendix A to review the map of the City's proposed fiber ring network.
 Do you support this network design?
 If so, please explain why you support it.
-If not, please share your thoughts about how you would design the network.\

-5.4.
-At a very high level, summarize the technological and operational approach you would use for this project. \
+If not, please share your thoughts about how you would design the network.
+Response required 5.4.
+At a very high level, summarize the technological and operational approach you would use for this project.

 5.5.
-At a very high level, summarize the technological and operational approach you would use for this project. \
+At a very high level, summarize the technological and operational approach you would use for this project.